nightsky737/cooltexto/README.md

 # Info and how to play:
-Cooltexto:
+Features!!!:
 - The game will generate a secret word for you to guess!

 - To help you guess, you can guess other words and the game will tell you how far away (ie how different) they are from your guess!

-- Timer (Javascript)
-- pvp usernames (javascript)
+- The list of words you've guessed previously will appear, in order of closeness to the hidden word, below your guess.

+- Guessing might be a bit hard/time consuming (as it is for regular contexto), so there is also a reveal word button.
+Feel free to guess some words you think are similar to the revealed word to really test the vector similarity orderings!

+- After guessing the word, you'll get to know how long you took.
+You'll also get a play again button.
+Please wait for it to say "New game loaded!" before guessing.
+(This lets the cosine similarity be calculated)

+When starting the game, please wait for the "loading game! please wait" to turn to "Game loaded!
+Make your first guess!"
+The long load time is due to loading all of the gloVe vectors.

 # Notes:
 Words that are definitely english words might be "not found", as I don't have the vectors of those.

-Structure:
-Get: Generate the word list?
-Get: Get the results of a guess.
-I "guess" that's it.

-Post and put: Leaderboard functionality prolly Ill deal with that later
+This should only occur rarely.
+The only words that can be chosen are a subset of ~300 common words that I hand filtered to ensure that they are guessable.

+When over 1000 words away from the target, the similarity scores are pretty meaningless.
+My recommended strategy is guess randomly until you find a fairly close.

 # Setup:
 After cloning the repo, create a folder called word_data.
 In it, add these three files: